Creating employment perspectives for youth in Kosovo

-Despite steady growth, the economy of Kosovo is still fragile and relies on remittances and foreign development assistance.
+Despite the steady growth of Kosovo’s economy, it remains fragile and continues to rely on remittances and foreign development assistance.
 Kosovo’s Gross Domestic Product (GDP) per capita is at one of the lowest levels in Europe and poverty, especially among young people, remains high.
 Consequently, migration is prevalent, particularly among disadvantaged population groups.

-The level of youth unemployment is above 50 per cent and at the same time, many vacancies in the private sector cannot be filled.
-Bridging the gap between the job seekers’ skills and the labour market demands remains a major challenge in Kosovo.
-To address these deficiencies, the Government of Kosovo has drawn up the Economic Reform Program and the Action Plan for Increasing Youth Employment (2018-2020) as key strategic planning documents.
-The Youth, Employment and Skills Project supports these reform initiatives by public and private sector stakeholders at both the implementation and policy levels.
+The level of youth unemployment exceeds 50 per cent and, despite this, many vacancies in the private sector cannot be filled.
+Bridging the gap between job seekers’ skills and labour market demands remains a major challenge in Kosovo.
+To address these deficiencies, the Government of Kosovo has drawn up the Economic Reform Program (ERP) and the Action Plan for Increasing Youth Employment (2018-2020) as key strategic planning documents.
+The Youth, Employment and Skills Project supports these reform initiatives by public and private sector stakeholders at both implementation and policy level.

 The employability of young Kosovars aged between 15 and 35 years is improved, taking into account the specific needs of returned migrants, all ethnic groups and minorities.

-The Youth, Employment and Skills in Kosovo project enhances the employability of young people by improving the quality of Vocational Education and Training and also strengthening matching mechanisms between labour market supply and demand.
-The project applies a bottom-up approach, primarily working with institutions at the local level such as vocational schools, public employment offices and youth centres.
-Furthermore, the project seeks to strengthen the systems and implementation capacities of the Ministry of Education, Science and Technology (MEST) and Ministry of Labour and Social Welfare (MLSW) and their agencies in delivering quality services to young people.
+The project enhances the employability of young people by improving the quality of Vocational Education and Training (VET) and also strengthening the mechanisms to match labour market supply and demand.
+The project applies a bottom-up approach, primarily working with institutions at the local level, such as vocational schools, public employment offices and youth centres.
+Furthermore, the project seeks to reinforce the systems and implementation capacities of the Ministry of Education, Science and Technology (MEST) and Ministry of Labour and Social Welfare (MLSW) and their agencies in delivering quality services to young people.

-By the end of 2018, about 3,000 young people in Kosovo had benefited directly from a broad range of human capacity development and active labour market measures.
+By the end of 2020, more than 8,000 young people in Kosovo had benefited directly from a broad range of human capacity development and active labour market measures.

-- Together with the Ministry of Labour and Social Welfare and the Employment Agency of the Republic Kosovo, the project offered internship schemes for over 2,000 young job seekers in Kosovo.
-Furthermore, over 600 start-up business ideas were kick-started with financial support.
+- Together with the Ministry of Labour and Social Welfare and the Employment Agency of the Republic Kosovo (EARK), 2,400 young job seekers completed internships and over 600 start-ups received kick-start funding.

-- To improve the quality of vocational education, 10 technical and economic schools are being supported in implementing school development plans, increasing workplace-based training opportunities and strengthening the competencies of professional practice teachers in line with the new Core Curriculum for Vocational Education and Training.
-As part of the assistance, a full assessment of the Vocational Education and Training Schools in Kosovo has been undertaken.
+- Ten technical and economic VET schools have been supported in implementing school development plans, increasing workplace-based training opportunities and improving the skills of vocational teachers in line with the new Core Curriculum for VET.